 From this description, your mentors and mentees will know who it is for, how long it will last, the purpose of it, the skills needed, and its ultimate aim.
 Any questions the mentors may have during their initial training can be answered with reference to the right-hand column of Figure 1.3.
 Similarly, any issues the mentee may have before starting can be answered with reference to the right-hand column.

-An example here may be with graduate students mentoring undergraduates and, similar to the undergraduate arrangements, graduates may volunteer to mentor in schools (see Chapter 17).
+An example here may be with graduate students mentoring undergraduates and, similar to the undergraduate arrangements, graduates may volunteer to mentor in schools (see Chapters 20 and 21).
 In some universities, graduate students may have mentoring arrangements with colleagues in an industry.

 The example here is colleagues in an industry mentoring the graduate student.
 The purpose of the mentoring is career development to prepare the graduate student for entry into the workplace.
 The descriptive definition would be influenced by the left-hand column of Figure 1.3.